vegaprotocol/ethereum-event-forwarder/README.md

 ## Usage

-Below is a sample `docker run` command, please replace with your local settings.
+### Docker
+We have provided a [dockerfile](./Dockerfile) in case you are planning to use Docker.
+You can run the script below after ensuring the parameters match with your local settings.
 Also note the section on configuration below, before starting

 ```sh